Otavalo Ecuador – Things to do beyond the Market

 The Cuicocha Lake is located only 30 minutes from Otavalo and the best part of it is that it’s a very safe hike that you can do on your own.

 I did it and hiked all around the lake, 14 km.
 It’s a long hike but not difficult.
 And the path is well marked.
-There is no chance to get lost.
+There is no chance of getting lost.

-It was a great achievement because I am scared to be in nature alone, but everybody told me it was an easy one and there is not a chance to miss the trail.
+It was a great achievement because I am scared to be in nature alone, but everybody told me it was an easy one, and there is no chance of missing the trail.

 So I did it, and I couldn’t have been happier.
 The views that you get from the path are just breathtaking.